oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/domain-events.md

 ```
 LAST SEEN   TYPE      REASON             OBJECT                                         MESSAGE
-4m31s       Normal    Changed            domain/sample-domain1                          Domain sample-domain1 was changed
+4m31s       Normal    Changed            domain/sample-domain1                          Domain sample-domain1 was changed.
-4m28s       Warning   Incomplete         domain/sample-domain1                          Domain sample-domain1 became incomplete because some of the servers is not up although they are supposed to be up
+4m28s       Warning   Incomplete         domain/sample-domain1                          Domain sample-domain1 is incomplete for one or more of the following reasons: there are failures detected, there are pending server shutdowns, or not all servers expected to be running are ready and at their target image, auxiliary images, restart version, and introspect version.
-4m28s       Warning   Unavailable        domain/sample-domain1                          Domain sample-domain1 became unavailable because none of the servers is up although some of them are supposed to be up
+4m28s       Warning   Unavailable        domain/sample-domain1                          Domain sample-domain1 is unavailable: an insufficient number of its servers that are expected to be running are ready.
 4m27s       Normal    PodCycleStarting   domain/sample-domain1                          Replacing pod sample-domain1-admin-server because: In container 'weblogic-server':
   'image' changed from 'model-in-image:WLS-v1' to 'mii-image:v2'
 4m27s       Normal    RollStarting       domain/sample-domain1                          Rolling restart WebLogic server pods in domain sample-domain1 because: 'image' changed from 'model-in-image:WLS-v1' to 'mii-image:v2'